Bill and Melinda Gates divorce could jeopardize billions in charity | DW | 04.05.2021

 The Stanford University professor said he hoped the foundation would in the near future issue a statement on the implications of the divorce.

-Anand Giridharadas, author of the book "Winners Take All," said the Gates divorce could have major ripple effects on the couple's humanitarian projects around the world, given the influence their foundation enjoys globally.
+Anand Giridharadas, author of the book "Winners Take All: The Elite Charade of Changing the World," said the Gates divorce could have major ripple effects on the couple's humanitarian projects around the world, given the influence their foundation enjoys globally.

 "The Gates divorce will do more than upend a family's life.
 It will ramify into the worlds of business, education, public health, civil society, philanthropy, and beyond," Giridharadas, a critic of billionaire philanthropists, told Reuters.